Sundays-Order/Sundays-order/README.md

 ## Info for ponytown

-- nt carrd is like really outdated im gonna remake it one day i think..
+-my carrd is like really outdated im gonna remake it one day i think..

 -I'm sunday, always free to interact with.
 If you're not sure if im off tab or not, you can always whisper me!